pb99u069/cardano-api-documentation/examples/simpleTx.md

 ## A simple transaction to a key address

-To build a simple transaction to a key address (as opposed to a slightly more complex transaction to a script address), the cardano-cli tool needs only very few parameters:
+To build a simple transaction to a key address (as opposed to a slightly more complex transaction to a script address), the cardano-cli tool needs only a few parameters:

 ```bash
 cardano-cli transaction build \